rhysbrooks1/CS321-002-s25-team-09/README.md

 entries.
 The `check-squeries.sh` script compares the results of search queries from searching the B-Tree to our program with the reference results.

-You can use the test scripts to run and compare results using the three test scripts as follows.
+You can use the test scripts to run and compare results using the four test scripts as follows.

 ```bash
 ./gradlew createJarSSHCreateBTree